LordNoteworthy/software-engineering-notes/designing-data-intensive-applications/chapter-03-storage-and-retrieval.md

 ### Constructing and maintaining SSTables

 - Maintaining a sorted structure on disk is possible, but maintaining it in memory is much easier.
 There are plenty of well-known tree data structures that you can use, such as _Red-Black trees_ or _AVL_ trees.
-With these data structures, you can insert keys in any order, and read them back in sorted order.
+With these data structures, you can insert keys in any order, and read them back in **sorted** order.
 - When a write comes in, add it to an in-memory balanced tree data structure.
 This in-memory tree is sometimes called a **memtable**.
-- When the memtable gets bigger than some threshold—typically a few megabytes—write it out to disk as an SSTable file.
+- When the memtable gets bigger than some threshold — typically a few megabytes — write it out to disk as an **SSTable** file.
 This can be done efficiently because the tree already maintains the key-value pairs sorted by key.
 The new SSTable file becomes the most recent segment of the database.
 When the new SSTable is ready, the memtable can be emptied.
-- The basic idea —keeping a cascade of SSTables that are merged in the background— is simple and effective.
+- The basic idea - keeping a cascade of SSTables that are merged in the **background** - is simple and effective.
 Even when the dataset is much bigger than memory it continues to work well.
 Since data is stored in sorted order, you can efficiently perform range queries (scanning all keys above some minimum and up to some maximum).
 And because the disk writes are sequential, the LSM-tree can support remarkably **high write throughput**.

 ### Making an LSM-tree out of SSTables

-- :star: The algorithm described here is essentially what is used in **LevelDB** and **RocksDB**, key-value storage engine libraries.
+- ⭐The algorithm described here is essentially what is used in **LevelDB** and **RocksDB**, key-value storage engine libraries.
+- Originally this indexing structure was described by *Patrick O’Neil* under the name **Log-Structured Merge-Tree** building on earlier work on log-structured filesystems.
+Storage engines that are based on this principle of merging and compacting sorted files are often called **LSM storage engines**
+- ⭐ **Lucene**, an indexing engine for FTS used by **Elasticsearch** and **Solr**, uses a similar method for storing its term dictionary.
+A full-text index is much more complex than a KV index but is based on a similar idea:
+  - Given a word in a search query, find all the documents that mention the word.
+This is implemented with a KV structure where the key is a word (a **term**) and the value is the list of IDs of all the documents that contain the word (the **postings list**).
+In Lucene, this mapping from term to postings list is kept in SSTable-like sorted files, which are merged in the background as needed.

 ### Performance optimizations

 - LSM-tree algorithm can be **slow** when looking up keys that do **not exist** in the database:
-  1. you have to check the memtable,
+  1. You have to check the memtable,
-  2. then the segments all the way back to the oldest (possibly having to read from disk for each one) before you can be sure that the key does not exist.
+  2. Then the segments all the way back to the **oldest** (possibly having to read from disk for each one) before you can be sure that the key does not exist.
 - In order to optimize this kind of access, storage engines often use additional **Bloom filters**.
+- There are also different strategies to determine the **order** and **timing** of how SSTables are compacted and merged.
+The most common options are **size-tiered** and **leveled compaction**.
+  - ▶️ **LevelDB** and **RocksDB** use leveled compaction (hence the name of Lev‐lDB), **HBase** uses size-tiered, and **Cassandra** supports both.

 ## B-trees